SMU Mustangs women's basketball

 The SMU Mustangs women's basketball team represents Southern Methodist University in women's basketball.
-The school competes in the American Athletic Conference in Division I of the National Collegiate Athletic Association (NCAA).
-The Mustangs play home basketball games at the Moody Coliseum in Dallas, Texas.
+The school competes in the Atlantic Coast Conference in Division I of the National Collegiate Athletic Association (NCAA).
+The Mustangs play home basketball games at the Moody Coliseum in University Park, Texas, an enclave of Dallas.

 Season-by-season record

 As of the 2015–16 season, the Mustangs have a 611–560 all-time record, with a 257–257 conference record and NCAA Tournament appearances in 1994, 1995, 1996, 1998, 1999, 2000, and 2008 and six appearances in the Women's National Invitation Tournament.